Volver

 Image of floral cross and other tributes in Dealey Plaza

 Original 35mm color slide on Kodak Kodachrome Transparency Film taken by an unknown photographer.
 Immediately after the assassination and in the following days and weeks, people left flowers and mementos in Dealey Plaza in honor of President Kennedy.
-This picture was taken on Monday afternoon, November 25, 1963, around the time the president's body was laid to rest at Arlington National Cemetery.
+This picture was taken on Lunes afternoon, Noviembre 25, 1963, around the time the president's body was laid to rest at Arlington National Cemetery.
 Image shows flowers, wreaths, and notes left by mourners in the grass of Dealey Plaza.
 The north pergola is partially visible in the background.

 Image of floral cross and other tributes in Dealey Plaza